 In the UK, it is illegal to sell any item like gold, silver, platinum or palladium unless it has been hallmarked.
 The hallmark represents one of the oldest forms of consumer protection.
-Jewelry, bullion, (or any other item) that is described as gold, silver, platinum or palladium must have a hallmark to guarantee its authenticity, quality, and precious metal content.
-This article will explore these symbols and what they represent:
+Jewellery, bullion, (or any other item) that is described as gold, silver, platinum or palladium must have a hallmark to guarantee its authenticity, quality, and precious metal content.
+This article will explore these symbols and what they represent.

 The hallmark comprises three compulsory marks; a sponsor’s symbol, a fineness symbol, and an assay office symbol.
 It is possible to find additional symbols, but these will be outlined later.
 There will always be three main symbols to look out for, these are: